 - Training queries and targets: both the ground truth target images and the reference images are identified by their unique image ID.
 Each query consists of one reference image and two human written captions describing the visual differences between the target and the reference image.
 Data is available in json format.
 A snapshot of the data format is shown below.
 The dataset consists of three subsets, each featuring a specific fashion category (women's tops, women's dresses, men's shirts).

-- Validation queries and targets: same format as the training data; ground truth target images are available to participants.
+- Validation queries and targets: same format as the training data; associated ground truth target IDs are available to participants.

-- Testing queries: testing queries have the same format as the training and validation queries; ground truth target images are not available to participants.
+- Testing queries: testing queries have the same format as the training and validation queries.
+The associated ground truth target image Id for each query is not available to participants.

-Please refer to the project page to learn more details (statistics, annotation procedure, baselines) of the dataset.
+Please refer to the paper to learn more details (statistics, annotation procedure) of the dataset.
 A snapshot of the data format is shown below.

 The retrieval systems are evaluated by recall metrics on the test splits of the dataset.
 For each of the three fashion categories (dresses, tops, shirts), Recall@10 and Recall@50 will be computed on all test queries.
 The overall performance is computed by taking the average of Recall@10 and Recall@50 on the three fashion categories.